 First, you should always ask the customer if they can be put on hold, regardless of whether or not you have to do so in order to answer the question.
 This is a polite way of letting the customer know what’s going on, while also signaling that you are advocating for something on their behalf.
 When you place a customer on hold, you should explain why the hold is happening and how long it will be so that the customer doesn’t feel panicked.
 Modern phone features should also offer ways to promote or play calming music as a customer is on hold to keep them engaged.

 5. Background Noise Levels Management

 No one wants to call customer support and hear loud noises in the background that makes the phone communication difficult.
 Customer service areas should be clean, quiet, and focused.
 This allows your team to focus on the customer at all times.

-While noise-cancelling headphones can take care of most background noise, it’s not the best headphone that you can purchase.
+While noise-canceling headphones can take care of most background noise, it’s not the best headphone that you can purchase.
 You may want to create an office where your call centre folks can answer and make calls, but if you plan to hire virtual customer service workers, you may want to create a contract that stipulates no noise or non-business activity while working.

 6. Protecting Company Reputation

 Letting your client end the call while she is still angry may be fatal for the business.
-Company ratings and reviews on online forums, social media sites and Google local service are crucial for business success these days.
+Company ratings and reviews on online forums, social media sites, and Google local service are crucial for business success these days.
 If you do not help resolve the issue, be sure the unhappy caller will go online and tell the entire world about the bad experience.